FlavScents AInsights Entry for Propyl Acetate (CAS: 109-60-4)

 5. Use in Fragrances

-Propyl acetate is utilized in fragrance formulations, particularly within fruity and floral fragrance families.
-It acts as a top note, providing freshness and lift to compositions.
-Typical concentration ranges in fragrances are from 0.1% to 1%, depending on the desired intensity and product type.
-Its volatility makes it suitable for use in products like perfumes, body sprays, and air fresheners, where a quick diffusion is desirable.
+In the fragrance industry, propyl acetate is utilized in various fragrance families, including fruity, floral, and fresh compositions.
+It acts as a top note, providing an initial burst of freshness and sweetness.
+Typical concentration ranges in fragrance formulations are from 0.1% to 1%, depending on the desired intensity and product type.
+Its volatility makes it suitable for use in perfumes, body sprays, and air fresheners.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts